openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 receives a 10 from one learner, a 7 from a second learner, and an 8 from a third learner, the Ideas criterion's score is 8.

 The learner's final score on a response is the sum of the median scores from all peer assessors for all of the required criteria.

-For example, a response might have received the following scores from three peer assessors.
+For example, a response might have received the following scores from peer assessors.

 .. list-table::